 These are EHRAC and WISG’s first joint cases.
 To support our argument, we obtained an expert report on the detrimental impact of denial of legal gender recognition on trans individuals from Prof. Stephen Whittle at Manchester Metropolitan University.
-The Georgian Government is due to submit their observations on the case in January 2019, after which EHRAC and WISG will submit the applicants’ joint response.
+EHRAC and WISG replied to the Government’s observations on 7 March 2019, and the case is now pending judgment.

 Discrimination against LGBT people is a systemic problem within Georgia and across the Caucasus region.
 We are currently litigating high-profile LGBTI cases in Georgia, Russia and Armenia, on issues such as protest rights, failure to protect the LGBTI community and investigate crimes, and discriminatory laws and practice.
 EHRAC and the Georgian Young Lawyers’ Association represent WISG before the Court in a case concerning abuse against LGBT activists taking part in a flash mob organised to mark the International Day against Homophobia in 2013.

 Mr D’s application was submitted on 1 August, and Mr K’s on 10 November 2017.
 They both wish to remain anonymous in their cases before the European Court.